wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 n := (m + 1) div 2
 ```

-Following shows a dry run of program P1 on input `0.12408`.
-The digits of the input `0.12408` are processed in reverse order
-from d[5] to d[1]:
+The following is a dry run of Program P1 using the input $0.12408$.
+The digits of this input are processed in reverse order, from d[5] to d[1]:

 | Iteration | Current 'l' | d[l] | Updated 'm' | Updated 'l' |
 |---|---|---|---|---|---|